dariovas/dai-lab-smtp/README.md

 ```

 ### Tool configuration
-Firstly, you need to package the application with maeven :
+Firstly, you need to package the application with maven :
 ```
 mvn clean compile assembly:single
 ```